lirezap/PQ/README.md

 ## Native postgresql access using FFM

-PQ is a java [23+] library that uses FFM to directly access postgresql.
+PQ is a java(23+) library that uses FFM to directly access postgresql.
 This library is intended to be low level, minimal and with the goal of being high performance.
-Higher level abstractions can be built easily by using these low level functions.
+Higher level abstractions can be built easily by using provided low level functions.

 The main usable connectors are PQ, PQX (PQ extended), PQCP (PQ connection pool) and AsyncPQCP (Asynchronous PQCP).
-PQ is very low level FFM enabled access connector, it has methods equivalent to postgresql C functions.
+PQ is a low level FFM enabled access connector, it has methods equivalent to postgresql C functions.
 PQX is based on PQ with some extended features.
 PQCP is a connection pool implementation based on PQX and is probably the most important class of this library.
 AsyncPQCP is the asynchronous version of PQCP that can be used for asynchronous database access.

 ---